samuelroiz/Wine_Qlt/README.md

 ![Step 4 Part 1](https://raw.githubusercontent.com/samuelroiz/Wine_Qlt/main/Images/Presentation/step_4_part_1.png)

+#### Important note:
-<p> The 'X' is assigned as all of the columns except the "type" column since the "type" column is assigned to 'y' as the target for the model.
-The model will have one target column and the rest of the columns will be the data to support the model predictions.   </p>
+<p><b> The 'X' is assigned as all of the columns except the "type" column since the "type" column is assigned to 'y' as the target for the model.
+The model will have one target column and the rest of the columns will be the data to support the model predictions.
+This applies to all of the codes. </b> </p>

 ![Step 4 Part 2](https://raw.githubusercontent.com/samuelroiz/Wine_Qlt/main/Images/Presentation/step_4_part_2.png)